ethereum/homestead-guide/source/ethereum-ecosystem/community.rst

 Strictly no price discussion.

-Also, this is not the ideal place to ask for hands-on help or post questions you expect there are clear immediate answers to (use _`Gitter` and _`Stack Exchange` for these, respectively).
+Also, this is not the ideal place to ask for hands-on help or post questions you expect there are clear immediate answers to (use :ref:`gitter-rooms` and :ref:`stack-exchange` for these, respectively).

 Read the `Ethereum subreddit rules`_ before posting.